-- If the downwind PM-10 particulate level is 100 micrograms per cubic meter (mcg/m3) greater than background (upwind perimeter) for the 15-minute period or if airborne dust is observed leaving the work area, then dust suppression techniques will be employed.
-Work may continue with dust suppression techniques provided that downwind PM-10 particulate levels do not exceed 150 mcg/m3 above the upwind level, and provided that no visible dust is migrating from the work area. - If, after implementation of dust suppression techniques, downwind PM-10 particulate levels are greater than 150 mcg/m3 above the upwind level, work will be stopped, and an evaluation of activities will be initiated.
-Work will resume if dust suppression measures and other controls are successful in reducing the downwind PM-10 particulate concentration to within 150 mcg/m3 of the upwind level and in preventing visible dust migration.
+- \ If the downwind PM-10 particulate level is 100 micrograms per cubic meter (mcg/m) greater than background (upwind perimeter) for the 15-minute period or if airborne dust is observed leaving the work area, then dust suppression techniques will be employed.
+Work may continue with dust suppression techniques provided that downwind PM-10 particulate levels do not exceed 150 mcg/m above the upwind level, and provided that no visible dust is migrating from the work area. - \ If, after implementation of dust suppression techniques, downwind PM-10 particulate levels are greater than 150 mcg/m above the upwind level, work will be stopped, and an evaluation of activities will be initiated.
+Work will resume if dust suppression measures and other controls are successful in reducing the downwind PM-10 particulate concentration to within 150 mcg/m of the upwind level and in preventing visible dust migration.

 In addition, fugitive dust migration will be visually assessed during all work activities by a qualified environmental professional.

-Water used for wetting will be from a municipal or private source that has been tested and shown to meet New York State drinking water standards for PFOA and PFOS.
+Water used for wetting will be from a potable source or will require appropriate testing for approval.

-3.1.1.7 Recording Data
+3.11.6 Recording Data